dodo849/DesignSystemBookApp/DesignSystemBookApp/SwiftUIFoundation/Skeleton/README_SKELETON.md

 <br>

-## 조합하기
+## Composition
-By combining various shapes, you can create a skeleton that closely resembles the actual content.
+By compositing various shapes, you can create a skeleton that closely resembles the actual content.
 ```swift
 @State var state: SkeletonState = .loading